chotixity/chotixity/README.md

 <h2 align="left">Hi 👋!
-My name is Melkzedek Choti and I'm a Flutter Developer Curious about Data, from Kenya</h2>
+My name is Melkzedek Choti and I'm a Software Developer who builds nice user experiences anywhere you want it</h2>

 ###